rajaldebnath/biomagician/README.md

 Pipeline | Bactopia | Bactopia is a flexible pipeline for complete analysis of bacterial genomes | [670], [671] Pipeline | Common Workflow Language | an open standard for describing analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and high performance computing (HPC) environments | [673]
 Metric | bacterialEvolutionMetrics | Consistent Metagenome-Derived Metrics Verify and Delineate Bacterial Species Boundaries | [675], [676]
+Tool | NGSpeciesID is a tool for clustering and consensus forming of targeted ONT reads | [677], [678]

 ## Biostatistic
 Category          | Name               |                 Description                    | Link